anchorchat/anchor-ui/MIGRATION.md

+# Migrating from v6 to v6.2

+## Gallery

+Gallery's itemHeight prop has been renamed to rowHeight.

-# Migrating from anchor-ui v5.x.x to v6
+# Migrating from v5.x.x to v6

 ## ListItem